All of our in-depth reviews of New Jersey gambling sites, including bonus codes and instructions for claiming sign-up bonuses, can be found below.

 Surprisingly, a lot of NJ players still don’t know that they can gamble online

-All in all, Rebuck said he is very pleased with the performance of online gambling in New Jersey.
-He is so pleased, in fact, that he thinks other states should look to its program as a model for what they need to do themselves to establish and maintain a well-regulated online gambling industry.
+All in all, Rebuck is very pleased with the performance of online gambling in New Jersey.
+He is so pleased, in fact, that he thinks other states should look to its program as a model for what they need to do to establish and maintain a well-regulated online gambling industry.

 However, even in New Jersey, there is plenty of room for improvement.
 Surprisingly, a lot of people in the state are still unaware of the online gambling option.
 So states and operators need to get the word out to more potential players.
 One recent trend that should help is the increased use of cross-promotions that encourage Atlantic City casino players to also play online, and vice versa.